 If you don’t have oilcloth, you can use cotton fabric and a waterproof lining.
 I like this one because it’s iron-on.

 Tada!
 You made the DIY Lunch Bag.
 Now don’t forget to show us!
+If you need a little more help with the sewing or construction watch these helpful videos!

 - New here?
 Be sure to subscribe